lukaswenzl/astrometry/README.md

 ![Result of photometry extraction](sample_images/AS19_photometry_result.png)

 The literature values is 12.363+-0.01 mag for this source.
-Therefore the systematics from the calibration have to be considered for the error, but overall the result is consitent with the literature.
+Therefore the systematics from the calibration have to be considered for the error, but overall the result is consistent with the literature.